icholy/geokettle-2.0/docs/English/welcome/GEOKETTLE_README.txt

     usage of GeoKettle.
   - dev-spatial_etl, for problems, questions and comments relative to development tasks with GeoKettle and for feature request.
-  - international_francais, for French users that are not confortable with English language.
+  - international-francais, for French users that are not confortable with English language.
 They can ask for help in French in this section.

 To subscribe or to sign off the forum, please visit: